A Curated List of 71 Novels About Dogs

 Where the Red Fern Grows by Wilson Rawls

-Centered around themes of companionship, determination, and coming-of-age, the novel illustrates life’s triumphs and tragedies through the deep emotional bonds between a boy and his beloved dogs, making it a timeless exploration of resilience and the bittersweet nature of growing up.
+The novel illustrates life’s triumphs and tragedies through the deep bonds between a boy and his dogs, exploring companionship and determination.

 6. 6